A Thank You To NPR's Science Commentary Readers

 I'm full of gratitude to my blogging colleagues Adam Frank, Marcelo Gleiser and Tania Lombrozo, and my editors, Meghan Collins Sullivan and before her, Wright Bryan.
 I've learned an incredible amount from each of them about communicating science and culture to a wide readership.

 It's really to you — my readers — that I address this farewell.
 The interaction we have had, through 2016 in the comments section and, steadily, throughout on social media like Facebook and Twitter, made every week exciting.
 You engaged with my arguments, sometimes with vigorous pushback and sometimes with praise.
 You sent me more material to read.
 You shared my posts or told me why you didn't like my posts.
-I think I became, over the years, a better writer because of you.
+Over the years, I became a better writer because of you.
 Thank you.

 Just for fun, I've chosen 10 commentaries that are among my favorites over the years.